ghattab/ghattab.github.io/edgedetection.md

 comments: false
 ---

-_"A visual image is constructed by our brain's ability to group pixels together in the form of edges."_
+_"A visual image is constructed by our brain's ability to group signals together in the form of edges."_

 <br/>
 <br/>